hyperledger-archives/education/LFS171x/composer-material/sections/section_5.md

 [Video Composer Playground to create participants, create tuna and to sell tuna]

 ## 10) Running the Composer REST Server
-We can also run the REST server to connect to the deployed business network and expose its functionalities and smart contracts.
+We can also run the REST server to connect to the deployed business network and expose resources and transactions.

 ```
 composer-rest-server -c admin@tuna-network -n never -w true